aoswalt/dotfiles/README.md

 My miscellaneous config files for setting up my shell.

+**Currently expects Oh My Zsh and the Janus vim config to be setup.**

 Files are setup by creating symlinks pointing to files in the repo to allow for easy updating.